open-data-toronto/docker-local-environment/README.md

 ### HELP WANTED

 Quick start only works for Linux and MacOS.
-We would like some help to port it over to Winows as well.
+We would like some help to port it over to Windows as well.

 Contact carlos.hernandez@toronto.ca if interested